 On the Loom & Leaf, I also feel nice support when I am back sleeping.
 I don’t sink in too far, and the foam contours to the curves of my body.
 When I am side sleeping, the mattress feels firm at first.
 However, after a moment, the memory foam softens and I feel the pressure on my shoulders and hips disappear.
 Moving to my stomach, the mattress is a bit too soft for me.

 The Purple has a unique squishy gel feel that is firm and pressure relieving at the same time.
 It is responsive and has some very nice bounce to it.
 Most people shouldn’t have issues moving around on the mattress or switching positions.

 The Loom & Leaf, on the other hand, has a classic memory foam feel that feels firm at first, but that memory slowly softens and allows you to sink in.
 The mattress has no real bounce and the memory foam is not very responsive, so it won’t be as easy to move around on the Loom & Leaf.

 See more of what I thought about Purple’s firmness and feel in the video below.

 See what I said about the Loom & Leaf’s memory foam feel in the video below.

 Motion Transfer Differences

 Between the two mattresses, the Loom & Leaf handles motion transfer much better than the Purple, because the Loom & Leaf has thick layers of high-density memory foam, a material known for isolating motion very well.

 During my tests, I placed a glass of water on both mattresses.
 Pressing into each mattress, I saw much less of a disturbance on the Loom & Leaf.
 Also, I lay down on both mattresses and asked Marten to move around on the other side, and I felt fewer of his movements on the Loom & Leaf.

 If someone sleeps with a partner, they shouldn’t be disturbed by their movements on the Loom & Leaf.
-It should be the better mattress for couples who don’t want to be disturbed by their partner’s movements.
+It should be the best mattress for couples who don’t want to be disturbed by their partner’s movements.

 See how the Purple deals with motion transfer in the video below.